sgl-project/sglang/docs/references/contribution_guide.md

 - Use robust assertions (e.g., assert, unittest methods) to validate outcomes.
 - Clean up resources to avoid side effects and preserve test independence.

----

 ## 5. Tips for Newcomers

 If you want to contribute but don’t have a specific idea in mind, pick issues labeled [“good first issue” or “help wanted”](https://github.com/sgl-project/sglang/issues?q=is%3Aissue+label%3A%22good+first+issue%22%2C%22help+wanted%22).
 These tasks typically have lower complexity and provide an excellent introduction to the codebase.
-Also Check out this [code walk-through](https://github.com/zhaochenyang20/Awesome-ML-SYS-Tutorial/tree/main/sglang/code-walk-through) for a deeper look into SGLang’s workflow.
+Also check out this [code walk-through](https://github.com/zhaochenyang20/Awesome-ML-SYS-Tutorial/tree/main/sglang/code-walk-through) for a deeper look into SGLang’s workflow.

 If you have any questions or want to start a discussion, please feel free to ask in our [Slack channel](https://join.slack.com/t/sgl-fru7574/shared_invite/zt-2um0ad92q-LkU19KQTxCGzlCgRiOiQEw).